privatenumber/vue-frag/README.md

 ### Does `v-show` work?
-[Like in Vue 3](https://jsfiddle.net/hirokiosame/pebL1cdx/), `v-show` will not work on components that return fragments. `v-show` works by setting `style="display: none"` on the root element of the target component.
+[Like in Vue 3](https://jsfiddle.net/hirokiosame/pebL1cdx/), `v-show` does not work on components that return a fragment. `v-show` works by setting `style="display: none"` on the root element of the target component.
 With vue-frag removing the root element, there would be no grouping-element to apply the `display: none` to.
 If the fragment returned elements, it's possible to apply it to each child-node, but it's possible for them to be text-nodes which cannot be styled.

 ## 👨‍👩‍👧 Related